wp-plugins/simple-subscribe/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Modified theme for new Wordpress 3.8 admin, and Twenty Fourteen
+* Added Widget settings (Title) *(thanks to Elaine)*
+* Fixed small typos *(thanks to Elaine)*
+* Removed email "To:" parameter, all e-mails now go thru Bcc only *(thanks to Anders)*
+* Longer excerpt, using Wordpress Excerpt if there is, or making custom one from post content if there isn't *(thanks to Elaine)*
+* New settings added, choose your post digest "Subject" *(thanks to Victoria)*
+* Fixed Subscription confirmation e-mail link - underlined now.

 = 1.1.4.5 =
 * Hopefully last of the small updates, fixing activation / deactivation hooks and uninstall.
 I'm so sorry guys!